Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: Experiments

-{ \textbf{Datasets, Protocols, and Evaluation Metrics.}} We evaluated the effectiveness of the proposed UniAttackData+ dataset and the robustness of the HiPTune algorithm using three existing UAD datasets.
-For JFSFDB, we conducted both internal and external testing within its original FAS and FFD datasets, as well as within the joint training dataset.
-For UniAttackData, we tested using its original p1, p2.1, and p2.2 subsets.
-For our proposed UniAttackData+, we performed training and testing based on the four protocols we introduced.
-Additionally, we established a UAD-Benchmark to assess the model's performance in cross-dataset testing.
-We evaluate model performance with four metrics: (1) ACER (average of FRR and FAR), (2) AUC (theoretical model performance), (3) EER (optimal threshold), and (4) ACC (overall accuracy). \\ { \textbf{Implementation Details.}} We use a $3$-level VP-Tree with a prompt length of $60$, a $\theta$-value of CDC set to $0.7$, and a fixed CLIP model with ViT/b-16 backbone, classifying "live" and "fake."
+We evaluate performance using four metrics: (1) ACER, the average of the false rejection rate (FRR) and the false acceptance rate (FAR), (2) AUC, reflecting the model’s theoretical performance, (3) EER, representing the error rate at the optimal threshold, and (4) ACC, indicating the overall classification accuracy.

+{ \textbf{Implementation Details.}} We use a $3$-level VP-Tree with a prompt length of $40$ and a frozen CLIP model with ViT/b-16 backbone, classifying ``live" and ``fake".
 The initial learning rate is $10^{-5}$ with the Adam optimizer.
 Images are resized to $224 \times 224$ with random cropping and flipping.
-VP-Tree training runs on an NVIDIA GeForce RTX 4090 for $100$ epochs (batch size: $32$), followed by full model training for $200$ epochs (batch size: $32$).
+The initialization process of VP-Tree has been trained for $100$ epochs (batch size: $32$), and followed by full model training for $500$ epochs (batch size: $32$).
+The image tokens are first fed into $N_0=3$ blocks to gain the initial representation abilities.
+In our case, $N_1=N_2=N_3=3$ blocks are followed by each selection of prompts.